pirtleshell/AladinLite/README.md

 npm install
 ```

 Now you can build it by running `gulp build`.
-To live update on changes, just run `gulp`.
+To live update and compile on changes, just run `gulp`.

 ### With original build script